 For myself, I am meditating on releasing my burdens by placing all of the guilt, anger and resentment I currently possess into an imaginary backpack.
 Each morning, I visualize myself carrying the backpack up a big grassy knoll, taking it off my shoulders and setting it down.
 Turning away from it, I imagine lying down on the cool, inviting grass.
 Then I visualize myself rolling wildly down the hill like I used to do as a child.
 It’s a wonderful way to release and let go!

 One last note, this past weekend, I started reading a book that was gifted to me by one of my students called Drinking from the River of Light by Mark Nepo.
-I came across a passage that is so relevant to our studies and would like to share it with you:
+I came across a passage that is so relevant to our studies that I would like to share it with you:

 “We can work long, hard hours with a dull mind or a calloused heart.
 Or, we can pause to sharpen our mind and refresh our heart.
 These efforts to be clear and touchable are part of the practice before practice.”